 MNO 6226.
 Managing Across Cultures.
-Prepares students for a workplace with customers, suppliers, colleagues, employees and/or bosses who have a wide range of cultural backgrounds and whose actions can often appear strange, biased, illogical and unethical when viewed from a contrasting cultural perspective.
-A rigorous course that uses a combination of readings, self-assessment, lectures, presentations, role plays, guest lectures and case/video analysis.
-Designed to equip students with knowledge and skills to 1) diagnose and understand cultural differences, and 2) continually learn how to work more effectively with people whose cultural background differs from their own.
+During their careers, students will work with customers, suppliers, colleagues, employees and/or bosses who have a wide range of cultural backgrounds and whose actions can often appear strange, biased, illogical and unethical when viewed from a contrasting cultural perspective.
+Through a combination of readings, self-assessment, lectures, presentations, role-play, guest lectures and case/video analysis, this rigorous course is designed to equip students with knowledge and skills to 1) diagnose and understand cultural differences and 2) continually learn how to work more effectively with people whose cultural background differs from their own.

 MNO 6232.
 Corporate Ethics and Organizational Responsibility.
-Readings, cases and movies aimed at integrating ethical reflection with business decision-making.
-Examines ethical dilemmas faced by the individual manager and ethical issues in organizational policy.
-Includes topics such as conflicts of interest, supplier relations, consumer relations, ethical codes, whistle blowing, product liability, governance, corporate responsibility and competitive intelligence.
+This course offers a set of readings, cases and movies aimed at integrating ethical reflection with business decisionmaking.
+It examines ethical dilemmas faced by the individual manager and ethical issues in organizational policy.
+Typical topics include: conflicts of interest, supplier relations, consumer relations, ethical codes, whistle blowing, product liability, governance, corporate responsibility and competitive intelligence.